ellmetha/pasty-experiment/README.rst

 Pasty is a hypothetical paste tool where users can can store plain text (like source code snippets) to be shared later on.
-Needless to say that this project is just an humble - and small - experiment I worked on while experimenting Ruby on Rails.
+Needless to say that this project is just a humble - and small - experiment I worked on while experimenting Ruby on Rails.

 .. contents:: Table of Contents
   :local:

 Main requirements
 =================